Click to Bid

 Q: Are there particular styles of whiskey that are more popular than others, both among bidders and bottles being put up for auction?

-One tends to follow the other.
+A: One tends to follow the other.
 For instance, demand for Macallan increased dramatically over the course of 2016, which resulted in an increased number of bottles being put in for auction as sellers saw prices rise.
-Macallan is still in demand going into 2017, as are many closed distilleries [with dwindling stocks due to halted production], such as Port Ellen and, of course, many Japanese whiskies
+Macallan is still in demand going into 2017, as are many closed distilleries [with dwindling stocks due to halted production], such as Port Ellen and, of course, many Japanese whiskies, particularly Karuizawa.

 Six bottles to shaping the future of the spirit — all under $100.
 Read the Story